mantishub/Moderate/README.md

 - **Reject**: Marks the item as rejected without creating the issue or note.
 Use this for items that don't meet quality standards, are duplicates, or are off-topic but are not spam.
+  If email notifications are enabled, the reporter will receive an email explaining the rejection.

 - **Spam**: Marks the item and **all pending items from the same reporter** as spam and **disables the reporter's account**.
 This is a powerful action intended for clear spam submissions.
+  If email notifications are enabled, a spam notification is sent before the account is disabled.
   The user will no longer be able to sign in or submit new issues.
 Only users with "Manage Users" permission can use this action.